MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 * Option 2: Set ItemsSource in XAML

     You can also bind the ItemsSource property to a collection in the XAML.
-Here, ItemsSource is bound to a public property named `Contacts`, which exposes the Page's private data collection, named `_contacts`.
+Here, ItemsSource is bound to a public property named Contacts, which exposes the page's private data collection, named *_contacts*.

     ```xaml
     <ListView x:Name="ContactsLV" ItemsSource="{x:Bind Contacts}"/>